zcrayman/tut-rest/2/README.md

 ## Summary

-So far you've seen how to create controllers that can implement your RESTful service's API, and hjow to test those controllers using 'MockMVC' outside of a container to build your confidence that the handler mappings work and your controller will react to the right forms of HTTP Requests with the right types of content.
+So far you've seen how to create controllers that can implement your RESTful service's API, and how to test those controllers using 'MockMVC' outside of a container to build your confidence that the handler mappings work and your controller will react to the right forms of HTTP Requests with the right types of content.

 It's now time to complete the plumbing so that your RESTful service can be run up for real.